MedX-Media/.github/profile/README.md

 ### Our Core Values:

-- **Open Source** Collaboration: We thrive on the collective power of the *open* source community to drive innovation in healthcare.
+- **Open-Source** Collaboration: We thrive on the collective power of the *open* source community to drive innovation in healthcare.
 - **Community-Driven**: We are an *independent* entity, fostering a collaborative environment free from institutional constraints.
-- **Empowering** Healthcare Professionals: We empower medical professionals to actively shape the future of healthcare *through technology*.
+- **Empowering**: We empower medical professionals to actively shape the future of healthcare *through technology*.
-- **Transparent and Collaborative**: We embrace transparency, *sharing* our journey, progress, and challenges openly with the community.
+- **Transparent and Collaborative**: We embrace *sharing* our journey, progress, and challenges openly with the community.

 ---